 Below you'll find a list of the languages we currently teach, and the programs you can follow through those languages.
-All students who major in a departmental program earn the same degree (Languages, Cultures, and International Studies), with a variety of specializations.
-We use the term 'major' below as shorthand for "you can earn a specialization in this as a major in Languages, Cultures, and International Studies".
+All students who major in one of our programs earn the same degree (Languages, Cultures, and International Studies), with a variety of specializations.
+We use the term “major” below as shorthand for "you can earn a specialization in this as a major in Languages, Cultures, and International Studies."
 It's not quite as confusing as it sounds . . .

 American Sign Language

-ASL is the language of Deaf communities in America and Canada.
-By learning this language, you can communicate with Deaf and Hard-of-Hearing individuals within your area of study.
+ASL is the language of Deaf communities in America and Canada—and is the fasting growing area of language study at US universities.
 Daily communication in ASL improves visual attentiveness and body language comprehension.

 Minor (Chinese or East Asian Civilization), major in East Asian Language & Culture, International Studies, or FLIT.